Code-Institute-Submissions/michael-schumacher-career/README.md

 ##   Michael Schumacher F1 career history Dashboard

-The purpose of this project is to give the user a visual over view of Michael Schumacher’s achievements during his time as a Formula 1 driver
+The purpose of this project is to give the user a visual overview of Michael Schumacher’s achievements during his time as a Formula 1 driver

 ## UX